-Angwang is charged with four felonies, including acting as an agent of a foreign government without notifying the United States, wire fraud, making false statements and obstruction of an official proceeding.
+Angwang, who worked in the 111th Precinct in Bayside and who has been suspended without pay, was charged with four felonies: Acting as an agent of a foreign government without notifying the United States government, wire fraud, making false statements and obstruction of an official proceeding.